sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 ### 9. **REST Constraints**
    To be RESTful, services must adhere to these six constraints:
    - **Client-Server Separation**: Server and client interact only via requests/responses, and are independent.
-   - **Stateless**: The server does not remember the client’s state between requests.
+   - **Stateless**: The server does not remember the client's state between requests.
    - **Cacheable**: Clients can cache responses for efficiency.
    - **Uniform Interface**: A consistent interface across the web with self-descriptive messages.
-   - **Layered System**: Clients don’t need to know if intermediaries (e.g., caching, security) exist between them and the server.
+   - **Layered System**: Clients don't need to know if intermediaries (e.g., caching, security) exist between them and the server.
    - **Code-on-Demand (Optional)**: Clients can request executable code from servers.

 ### 10. **Detailed REST Constraints**